Anne Hathaway’s Cottage is the Former Childhood Home of Shakespeare’s Wife:

 A 1969 fire caused severe damage but the house was restored by the Trust.
 It is now open to the public as a museum.

 With only fifteen minutes to spend here, there was a mad rush to try and get the best shots.
-I rushed up to the entrance and into the cottage garden whereas others stayed by the roadside to get the full view of this beautiful cottage.What are your thoughts on the subject?
+I rushed up to the entrance and into the cottage garden whereas others stayed by the roadside to get the full view of this beautiful cottage.How will you use this information to the fullest?